flycheck/flycheck/doc/user/quickstart.rst

 Python or Javascript file and check whether your Flycheck setup is complete with `C-c ! v`.

-If everything is green Flycheck will now start to check the buffer on the fly while you are editing.
-Whenever you make a mistake that the eslint or Pylint catch Flycheck will highlight the corresponding place in the buffer with an error underline whose color reflects the severity of the issue.
-Additionally Flycheck will put a symbol into the fringe for affected lines and show the total number of errors and warnings in the buffer in the mode line.
+If everything is green, Flycheck will now start to check the buffer on the fly while you are editing.
+Whenever you make a mistake that eslint or Pylint can catch, Flycheck will highlight the corresponding place in the buffer with an error underline whose color reflects the severity of the issue.
+Additionally, Flycheck will put a symbol into the fringe for affected lines and show the total number of errors and warnings in the buffer in the mode line.